Skip to Content

 While the initial structure opened in 1889, the current bridge measures 140 metres (460 feet) in length, spanning the Capilano River.

-Suspended 230 feet or 70 metres above the river, the bridge transports visitors from the park’s entrance to an enchanted forest of suspension bridges high above the treetops.
+Suspended 230 feet or 70 meters above the river, the bridge transports visitors from the park’s entrance to an enchanted forest of suspension bridges high above the treetops.
 Do note that if you fear heights, once you cross the shaky bridge, the only way back is via the same route.

 Expect to spend a couple of hours exploring the park because it offers more than a wobbly bridge.
 Its newest attraction, the Cliff Walk, offers thrill-seekers the opportunity to walk narrow platforms suspended over the rocky canyon.